Battle of Preveza: Previous movements

-During the night of 27 September, Doria ordered his fleet to sail off and head 30 miles south towards Sessola, near Leucade, where they would start raiding Lepanto and the nearby Turkish positions in order to force Barbarossa to come out.
-The Turk admiral did so immediately, bursting out of Arta and forming his fleet in Y-shaped formation.
-Barbarossa was in the center with Sinan Reis, Cafer Reis, Şaban Reis and his son Hasan Reis (later Hasan Pasha).
+During the night of September 27, Doria ordered his fleet to sail 30 miles south towards Sessola, near Leucade, and raid Lepanto and nearby Turkish positions to force Barbarossa to come out.
+Barbarossa quickly ordered his fleet into a Y-shaped formation, with himself in the center, alongside Sinan Reis, Cafer Reis, Şaban Reis and his son Hasan Reis.
 Seydi Ali Reis commanded the left wing and Salih Reis commanded the right wing.
-Turgut Reis, accompanied by Murat Reis, Güzelce Mehmet Reis and Sadık Reis, commanded the rear wing.
-Turgut Reis was with 6 large galliots and the left wing was close to the shore.
+Turgut Reis, accompanied by Murat Reis, Güzelce Mehmet Reis and Sadık Reis, commanded the rear wing with six large galliots.

 Battle

-Christian sources give out mutually incompatible accounts about the movements and intentions of Doria, Grimani and Cappello during the battle.
-Venetian sources, which became the mainstream version due to their primacy and color, portray Doria as causing the defeat by his inaction, while Hispano-Genoese accounts blame Grimani and Cappello for refusing to follow his battle plan.
+Accounts of the battle are highly divergent.
+Christian sources provide mutually incompatible accounts on the movements and intentions of Doria, Grimani and Cappello during the battle.
+Fernández Duro noted that Papal and Venetian sources, which became the mainstream version by their primacy and vigor, portray Doria as causing defeat through inaction, either deliberately or by incompetence, while Hispano-Imperial accounts blame Grimani and Cappello for refusing to follow Doria's battle plan in midst of the battle.
+Paolo Giovio and Paolo Paruta were amongst the Papal and Venetian sources hostile to Doria, while García Cereceda and imperial chronicler Jean de Vandenesse are amongst those favorable to him.
+For his part, Bosio sought to challenge the rest of the accounts with his own, drawing from the Hospitallers' own attestations.